Abbie Hutty: Career

 Hutty joined the Airbus Defence and Space graduate scheme in 2010, focussing on dynamic and stress analysis.
 She was offered a permanent position in the Spacecraft Structures Engineering Group and began work on the ExoMars rover, now the Rosalind Franklin rover, which is due to launch in the mid-2020s.
 Her work was to bring the design to the manufacturing stage.
 In 2014 she became a Chartered Engineer with the Institution of Mechanical Engineers.
 She subsequently became the Senior Spacecraft Structures Engineer for ExoMars at Airbus.

 Public engagement

-Hutty spends considerable time working with the media to promote engineering, taking part in the BBC's Sky at Night, Stargazing Live and Euronews.
-She is a celebrated science, technology, engineering, and mathematics (STEM) ambassador, acting as a guest judge at national STEM fairs and speaking at schools, museums and learning centres.
+Hutty has worked with the media to promote engineering, taking part in the BBC's Sky at Night, Stargazing Live and Euronews.
+She is a science, technology, engineering, and mathematics (STEM) ambassador, acting as a guest judge at national STEM fairs and speaking at schools, museums and learning centres.

 She appeared in the 2014 Royal Institution Christmas Lectures.
 Alongside talking about the ExoMars mission, she regularly dispels common misconceptions the public hold about engineering.
 Hutty gave a TEDxLondon talk in 2017, titled "Why we need new role models in science and engineering".
 Later in the year, she appeared on BBC 2's Horizon discussing the practicality of people travelling to Mars and has hosted tours of the Airbus facilities.
 She is enthusiastic about the possibility of finding life on Mars.